Dual-Robust Cross-Domain Offline Reinforcement Learning Against Dynamics Shifts: Introduction

 \section{Introduction}

-Deep reinforcement learning (RL)~\citep{sutton1999reinforcement} has been a vital tool in various fields, such as embodied manipulation~\citep{zakka2023robopianist,shi2024robust} and natural language processing~\citep{ouyang2022training,rafailov2023direct}.
-The success of typical RL often relies on numerous online interactions with the environment.
-However, this \textit{trial-and-error} manner can be costly or even risky when applied in the real world.
+Reinforcement learning (RL)~\citep{sutton1999reinforcement} has been a vital tool in various fields, such as embodied manipulation~\citep{zakka2023robopianist,jiao2025tcpo} and natural language processing~\citep{ouyang2022training,rafailov2023direct}.
+The success of typical RL often relies on numerous online interactions with the environment, which can be costly or even risky in the real world.
 Offline RL~\citep{levine2020offline}, instead, trains the policy with only a pre-logged offline dataset, eliminating the need for interactions with the environment.
-However, large-scale and diverse offline datasets are not always accessible in practice, and offline RL often struggle with a limited offline dataset.
-A line of recent studies~\citep{wen2024contrastive, lyu2025cross, liu2022dara} has explored a paradigm known as Cross-Domain Offline RL.
+However, offline RL often struggles with a limited offline dataset.
+To address this, recent studies~\citep{wen2024contrastive, lyu2025cross, liu2022dara} have explored Cross-Domain Offline RL.
 In this setting, data from the target domain is limited, but we have access to datasets from a relevant but distinct domain (the source domain), which may contain sufficient offline data.
 The goal of cross-domain offline RL is to utilize the datasets from both the source domain and the target domain to learn an effective policy for the target environment.